-Continuity of Operations Plans (COOP) are intended to guide departments, divisions, and the University as a whole in the continued provisions of critical operations and the re-establishment of business functions during and after a disaster occurs.
+Continuity of Operations (COOP) Plans are intended to guide departments, divisions, and the University as a whole in the continued provisions of essential operations and the re-establishment of critical business functions during and after a disaster occurs.
 Continuity planning is a critical piece of overall emergency management which encompasses prevention, preparedness, mitigation, response, and recovery from a disaster.

 Continuity plans should, at a minimum, address the following disruptions:

 - Loss of access to a facility (e.g. structural damage)

 - Interruption in service due to a reduced workforce (e.g. pandemic)

 - Interruption in service due to equipment or systems failure (e.g. IT systems failure, disruption in electric, water, or heat services)

 Not sure if your department should develop a continuity plan?
 Does your department have a stake in:

 - Academics and instruction